 This guidance is a direct referral from the Department of Health.
 It focuses on generic patient experiences and is relevant for all people who use adult NHS services in England and Wales.
 The aim of the guidance is to provide the NHS with clear guidance on the components of a good patient experience.
 This guidance provides the evidence and the direction for creating sustainable change that will result in an 'NHS cultural shift' towards a truly patient-centred service.

 A NICE quality standard for patient experience in adult NHS services has been developed alongside this guidance.
 NICE quality standards are a set of specific, concise statements and associated measures.
 They set out aspirational, but achievable, markers of high-quality, cost-effective care.
 Quality standards are derived from the best available evidence and address three dimensions of quality: clinical effectiveness, patient safety and patient experience.
-The quality statements for patient experience in adult NHS services are listed in the next section.

 The recommendations in this guidance are directed primarily at clinical staff, but patient experience is also significantly affected by contacts with non-clinical staff such as receptionists, clerical staff and domestic staff.
 Services need to ensure that non-clinical staff are adequately trained and supported to engage with patients in ways that enhance the patient experience.